 This is a transcript of Professor Stephany Griffith-Jones's address from her joint lecture with John McDonnell MP on the case for a UK national investment bank, part of PEF's series of public lectures on macroeconomic issues.
-More information and a video recording of the lecture can be found on the events section of our website.

 The views expressed here are those of the author, and not necessarily those of the Progressive Economy Forum.